-Recently Customer Data Platforms (CDPs) have become the latest 3 letter acronym to enter marketing glossary.
-CDP’s offer many benefits to those that can successfully adopt one and use it to enable their data driven digital customer experience and marketing initiatives.
+Recently, Customer Data Platforms (CDPs) have become the latest three-letter acronym to enter the marketing glossary.
+CDPs offer many benefits to those who can successfully adopt and use one to enable their data-driven digital customer experience and marketing initiatives.

-Some of key benefits of a CDP include:
+Some of the key benefits of a CDP include:

 - Consistency of communication across channels